Lawsuit Investigation: Jeep, Dodge Heating & AC Problems

 Help drivers get their money back for repairs

-Order Chrysler to declare that the issue will be covered under their warranties
+Order Chrysler to declare that the issue will be covered under warranty

 Require Chrysler to inform affected customers of the alleged defect